Bryce Johnson Player Props: Giants vs. Dodgers

-The San Francisco Giants and Bryce Johnson, who went 0-for-4 last time out, battle Dustin May and the Los Angeles Dodgers at Oracle Park, Tuesday at 9:45 PM ET.
+The San Francisco Giants and Bryce Johnson, who went 0-for-4 last time in action, battle Clayton Kershaw and the Los Angeles Dodgers at Oracle Park, Wednesday at 9:45 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Dodgers.
+He had a hitless showing in his last game (0-for-4) against the Dodgers.

 Bryce Johnson Game Info & Props vs. the Dodgers